 - The Mexuar: is the first area you see when entering the Nasrid Palaces and the oldest building of the three.
 In this room the sultan dispensed justice, met with the council of ministers or held audiences.

 - The Comares Palace: it was the official residence of the sultan and the place where the throne room was located.
 It was built in the time of Yusuf I and the decoration of this space stands out for its richness, since the Nasrid dynasty sought to amaze visitors who came to the Alhambra with its power.

 - The Palace of the Lions: built by Mohamed V, in this building lived the royal family of the sultan and his harem.
 Prepare your camera because it is here where the Nasrid art reached its maximum splendor and where you will see the famous Patio de los Leones.

 What rooms will you see during the tour?

-Inside the Nasrid Palaces you will see such beautiful spaces as the Hall of Ambassadors (the symbolic center of Nasrid power), the Hall of the Barca (place of coronation of the sultans of Granada), the Court of the Myrtles (where the great receptions of embassies were organized), the Hall of the Abencerrajes (the king's bedroom), the Hall of the Kings (the hall of the sultan's council) or the Court of the Lions (an allegory of paradise whose fountain has been converted into a fountain), the Sala de los Abencerrajes (the king's bedchamber), the Sala de los Reyes (the sultan's council room) and the Patio de los Leones (an allegory of paradise whose fountain has become an icon of the Alhambra itself), among many others.
+Inside the Nasrid Palaces you will see such beautiful spaces as the Hall of Ambassadors (the symbolic center of Nasrid power), the Hall of the Barca (place of coronation of the sultans of Granada), the courtyard of the Myrtles (where the great receptions of embassies were organized), the Sala de los Abencerrajes (the king's bedchamber), the Sala de los Reyes (the sultan's council room) or the Patio de los Leones (an allegory of paradise whose fountain has become an icon of the Alhambra itself), among many others.

 These palaces are famous for being a sample of the sophisticated taste of the Nasrids, the last rulers of Al-Andalus, in arts and architecture.